bigskysoftware/_hyperscript/www/docs.md

 #### <a name="loops"></a>[Loops](#loops)

-The [repeat command](/commands/repeat) is the looping construct in hyperscript and supports a large number of variants, including a shortend `for` version:
+The [repeat command](/commands/repeat) is the looping mechanism in hyperscript.

+It supports a large number of variants, including a short hand `for` version:

   ~~~ hyperscript
   -- a basic for loop